The Glycemic Index: What You Need To Know

 Non-starchy vegetables and salad.
 Fill your plate with colourful, seasonal veg.
 Think roasted Mediterranean vegetables, stir fries, ratatouille and vegetable curries.

 Pulses.
 Lentils, beans and chickpeas are incredibly versatile.
-They also provide protein as well as carbohydrates making them a great post exercise refuel option.
+They provide protein as well as fibre and digestible carbohydrates, making them a great post exercise refuel option.

 SARAH LAW